5. Batman (1989)

 One of the most important superhero films of all time, Batman (1989) proved that superhero cinema could succeed beyond the world of Superman, opening eyes to a whole new world of what would come to be the superhero genre we know and love today.

-Elements of this Batman are way more dated than those of the Nolan trilogy and some elements are a little less than the extraordinary standard on offer in Nolan’s work, but this film remains a classic nonetheless, a genre-defining entry from one of the leading franchises of superhero cinema.
+Elements of this Batman are way more dated than those of the Nolan trilogy and some elements are a little less than the extraordinary standard on offer in Nolan’s work, hence its ranking in this list, but this 1989 film remains a classic nonetheless, a genre-defining entry from one of the leading franchises of superhero cinema.

 Recommended for you: Live-Action Jokers Ranked